Return to top

 Print Recipe

-This simple mixed berry smoothie recipe is healthy, creamy, totally delicious, and has no added sugar!
-Naturally sweetened and full of antioxidants, this refreshing drink makes the perfect quick breakfast or afternoon snack.
-All you need is 2 ingredients and 5 minutes and you'll have this easy smoothie ready in no time!
+Learn how to make my super easy, mixed berry smoothie recipe without yogurt!
+It’s healthy, creamy, totally delicious, and has no added sugar.
+All you need is 2 ingredients and 5 minutes and you’ll have this easy smoothie ready in no time!

 Prep Time5 minutes